InhyeLee-Data/DataStructures/week_01/README.md

 https://parsons.nyc/aa/m09.html
 https://parsons.nyc/aa/m10.html
 ```
-The purpose of such request (aka web-scraping) is so that we can re-create them into better pages with easier to use user interaces later. (clickable map, search function and etc).
+The purpose of such request (aka web-scraping) is so that we can re-create them into better pages with easier to use user interface later. (clickable map, search function and etc).

 ### 0. Require: request, fs
 To make http calls, request is required.